-I’ve decided to write about gratitude even though I’ve written about it before in this article.
+I’ve decided to write about gratitude even though I’ve written about it before.
 Why am I so into gratitude practices?
 Because there is solid science behind why they are good for our physical and mental health.

 Here are 7 scientifically proven benefits from a wonderful article in Psychology Today on gratitude.